HongtengXu/PoPPy/README.md

 * Ogata's thinning algorithm

+## Platform
+* I developed and tested PoPPy on MacOS>=10.13, Ubuntu=16.04LTS, and Windows10 (Conda environment)

 ## Installation
-* Step 1: Install Anaconda3 and PyTorch 0.4
+* Step 1: Install Anaconda3 and PyTorch 1.0
 * Step 2: Download the package and unzip it
 * Step 3: Change "POPPY_PATH" in dev/util.py to the directory of the downloaded package.

 ## Usage
-More details can be found in [tutorial](https://arxiv.org/pdf/1810.10122.pdf) and the pdf files in the folder "docs".
+More details can be found in [tutorial](https://arxiv.org/abs/1810.10122) and the pdf files in the folder "docs".

 ## Citation
 @article{xu2018poppy,